dolbyio-samples/media-sample-python-sibilance-handling/README.md

 Knowledge of audio processing and Python may be helpful in understanding the concepts and code presented in the blog.
 To follow along with the tutorial, you would need to have Python 3, Jupyter Notebook, NumPy, and librosa libraries installed.
 The instructions on how to install these dependencies are explicit in the code.

 # Getting Started
-As part of performing the detection and removal of sibilance, you would need to sign up for a <a href="https://dashboard.dolby.io/signup/"> Dolby.io account.</a> You receive 50GBs to start out for free, which should help you get started with this project.
+As part of performing the detection and removal of sibilance, you would need to sign up for a [Dolby.io account](https://dashboard.dolby.io/signup/) You receive 50GBs to start out for free, which should help you get started with this project.

-Make sure you have your <a href="https://dolby.io/developers/media-processing/quick-start/analyzing-media#1-get-your-api-key"> API key ready </a> and a pre-signed URL before uploading your audio file for enhancing.
+Make sure you have your [API key ready](https://dolby.io/developers/media-processing/quick-start/analyzing-media#1-get-your-api-key) and a pre-signed URL before uploading your audio file for enhancing.

 # Report a Bug
 In the case any bugs occur, report it using Github issues, and we will see to it.